 Flexibility and Security

 Aside from versioning, let’s talk about versatility when it comes to file backups on devices running on different operating systems.

 SOS offers backups to Windows, Mac, Android, and iOS devices for up to 5 devices on each account.
-So even if you have say a Windows PC at work, a Mac laptop at home, or an Android mobile device that you carry with you whenever you travel, you can have all of your files from each of these machines backed up onto your SOS account.
+So even if you have said a Windows PC at work, a Mac laptop at home, or an Android mobile device that you carry with you whenever you travel, you can have all of your files from each of these machines backed up onto your SOS account.

 You can in fact back up 5 devices in one SOS account for personal use, with additional coverage offered in the business plans.

-The company has also recently introduced their backup for Facebook feature which users can take advantage of for free.
+The company has also recently introduced their backup for the Facebook feature which users can take advantage of for free.

-This allows you to backup everything on your Facebook account including your friend lists, wall, photos, videos, and contacts.
+This allows you to back up everything on your Facebook account including your friend lists, wall, photos, videos, and contacts.

 If you have a business page in this social networking site, the ability to back up everything on it can save you from a lot of headaches in case something goes wrong with your Facebook page and account or you accidentally delete important information that potential customers and supporters may find useful.

 Security is also another advantage that SOS users can benefit from as the company uses triple-layer encryption on all of your files.